 Owner and Sponsor assignment cannot be technically enforced at creation time, Microsoft does not provide a native policy to make these fields mandatory.
 The most effective approach is a combination of two controls.

 Process control: Require Owner and Sponsor assignment as part of your internal agent publishing or deployment process.
 For Microsoft Copilot Studio this means a mandatory approval step before production publishing.
-For Microsoft Foundry this means including Owner and Sponsor binding in your provisioning script.
+For Microsoft Foundry this means including Owner binding on the Blueprint and Sponsor binding on the Agent Identity in your provisioning script.
 Both controls only work if everyone follows the process, direct creation via the portal or Graph API bypasses them entirely.

 Detective control: Run the detection script on a recurring schedule via Azure Automation.
 Any agent found without an Owner or Sponsor triggers an alert for immediate remediation.